dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 These requirements map naturally to different authorization patterns:

 * For listing articles, the access logic relies solely on local data stored within the article service.
-Since the input data is entirely service-local, the [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) pattern is ideal — no orchestration or coordination with other services is required.
+Since the input data is entirely service-local, the [Decentralized Service-Level Authorization](#decentralized-service-level-authorization) pattern is ideal — no orchestration or coordination with other services is required.
 * Reading a full article, however, requires accessing data managed by multiple services: the subscription service (to verify Alice’s plan) and a usage-tracking service (to check her daily quota).
-Because the input data is not local and the output cardinality is low — the system makes a decision about a single article — [Modern Edge-Level Access Control](#edge-level-authorization-modern) is a better fit.
-The "authorization contract" introduced here might, for example, look like:
+Because the input data is not local and the output cardinality is low — the system makes a decision about a single article — [Modern Edge-Level Authorization](#edge-level-authorization-modern) is a better fit.
+The payload of the "authorization contract" introduced here might, for example, look like:
 `{ "requested_article": "<uuid>", "allowed_representation": "<full | excerpt>" }`,
-which then leads to verifying this contract within the article service using [Decentralized Service-Level Access Control](#decentralized-service-level-access-control).
+which then leads to verifying this contract within the article service using [Decentralized Service-Level Authorization](#decentralized-service-level-authorization).

 **Example: A Document Management System**